Dear Home-Ec 101,

 Chewy in Chesterfield

-Despite what you have been told, salting the water does not cause the skins of beans to become tough.
-Some people believe that the salt prevents beans from absorbing water, but this has been disproven by a few studies.
+Despite what you have been told, salting the water does not cause beans’ skins to become tough.
+Some people believe that salt prevents beans from absorbing water, but this has been disproven by a few studies.
+The salt ions, especially in black beans, actually replace the magnesium and calcium and the beans’ skins resulting in softer skins.

-Water generally enters beans through three openings with fancy names: raphe, hilum, and micropyle rather than crossing the outer coat of the dried bean.
+Water generally enters beans through three openings that have fancy names: raphe, hilum, and micropyle rather than crossing the outer coat of the dried bean.
 So don’t worry too much about adding salt or seasonings to the cooking water.
-Your beans will still soften even in salted cooking water.
+Your beans will still soften even in the salted cooking water.

-If you have hard water, the minerals can deposit on the beans which can also make them tougher than beans cooked in soft water.
-While some people suggest adding baking soda to the water, I find that can create a weird texture and / or a funky taste.
-If you have hard water consider using bottled water instead.
+If you have hard water, the minerals dissolved in your water can act like the salt we discussed earlier, replacing the minerals in the skin, making them tougher than beans cooked in soft water.
+While some people suggest adding baking soda to the water, I find that it can create a weird texture and/or a funky taste.
+If you have hard water, grab a couple of gallons of distilled water the next time you are at the grocery store to keep on hand for bean soaking.
+I think you will appreciate the difference.

 The leading cause of toughness in beans (sounds like I’m about to unveil some scary medical news, huh?) is age.
 Just because you bought the dried beans from your store last week doesn’t mean they are new.
-As dried beans age, the pores through which the water enters tend to close and the outer coating may change, too.
-If water can’t get into the bean, they aren’t going to soften no matter how long you cook them.
+As dried beans age, the pores through which the water enters tend to close, and the outer coating may change, too.
+If water can’t get into the bean, it won’t soften no matter how long you cook them.

-If you live at high altitude, you may find that a pressure cooker significantly reduces the amount of time it takes your beans to soften.
+Additionally, if you live at a high altitude, you may find that a pressure cooker significantly reduces the amount of time it takes your beans to soften and improves your success rate.

 Send your questions to email@example.com.